wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 ## Decision Tree Summary

-* Pros
+Pros

-    - No feature scaling needed
+* No feature scaling needed
-    - Model nonlinear relationships
+* Model nonlinear relationships
-    - Highly interpretable
+* Highly interpretable
-    - Can do both classification and regression
+* Can do both classification and regression

-* Cons
+Cons

-    - Can be expensive to train
+* Can be expensive to train
-    - Often poor predictors - high variance
+* Often poor predictors - high variance

-## Example Linear Regression vs Decision Tree Regression

-In ipython notebook

 ## Review: Bootstrapping

-Pop Quiz!
-Ask your neighbor:

-* What is a bootstrap sample?
-* What have we learned that bootstrap samples are good for so far?

-## Review: Bootstrapping

-Pop Quiz!
-Ask your neighbor:
+Questions:

-* What is a bootstrap sample?
+What is a bootstrap sample?

+\pause

-    - Given n data points we select a sample of n points with replacement
+* Given n data points we select a sample of n points with replacement

-* What have we learned that bootstrap samples are good for so far?
+What have we learned that bootstrap samples are good for so far?

+\pause

-    - We use bootstrap samples to construct confidence intervals around sample statistics
+* We use bootstrap samples to construct confidence intervals around sample statistics
-    - Ex: If I want a confidence interval around my sample median I could take 200 bootstrap samples and take the median of all 200 bootstrap samples.
+* Ex: If I want a confidence interval around my sample median I could take 200 bootstrap samples and take the median of all 200 bootstrap samples.
       I am about 95% confident that the true population median is between the 5th from smallest and the 5th from largest.